darrenr10/Project_1/README.md

   Additionally, our presentation file is also located in this folder.<p>

 ### Draft Folder
 Our draft notebooks are located in the **Drafts** folder.
-These are not part of our final, but we felt it would help visualize the procession of our project. <p><p>
+We created branches for each person in the group instead of what task was being worked on.
+Therefore we are not including these notebooks as part of our final project, but we felt it would help visualize the progression of our ideas. <p><p>